 Australia is an excellent country to study overseas.
 On top of the glorious outdoors and hospitable people, Australia’s education system places high significance on technical and IT skills.

-Universities in Australia offer IT and IT-related courses to all students, regardless of the degree program they are taking.
+Leading universities in Australia offer IT and IT-related courses to all students, regardless of the degree program they are taking.
 Because of this, the literacy rate in technology and basic programming is high in Australia.

 Computer engineers are also highly sought after by Australian companies.
 Graduates would not have trouble finding job offers because recruiters are always on the lookout for fresh graduates with a global perspective.